 Additional non-financial support from the Library

-The Library can assist grant recipient(s) with finding existing OER, copyright compliance and Creative Commons licensing, using the Pressbooks authoring platform, and making the resulting resource discoverable at uOttawa and beyond.
+The Library can assist grant recipient(s) with finding existing OER, copyright compliance and Creative Commons licensing, using the Pressbooks authoring platform or H5P interactive elements, and making the resulting resource discoverable at uOttawa and beyond.
 Recipient(s) can also turn to the Teaching and Learning Support Service to consult with an instructional designer.

 Questions?
 Email email@example.com

 OER grant program documentation adapted from:

 Ryerson University Library and Archives Open Educational Resources (OER) Grants (with permission from Ann Ludbrook)